Energy Distribution for Dirichlet Eigenfunctions on Right Triangles: Statistical Analysis of Eigenfunctions on Almost Isosceles Right Triangles

 \subsection{Running Averages of Computed Runs}

-While numerics are never going to be able to answer questions like this definitively, they can more accurately set expectations.
-Here are the average values of different metrics from every run done throughout this project.
+We compute the running average of relevant metrics in an attempt to get a better understanding of the quantum ergodic properties of our triangle as we depart from the right isosceles case.
 The '$y$ volume integral' and 'Proportion Bottom Left' metrics are the ones used throughout this paper.
 A larger node count represents an increase in accuracy, but we found diminishing returns in increasing node counts in our numerics.
 As such, we considered 200 to be sufficient.
 Values were computed for the first 1250 eigenfunctions.

 The overall trend is consistent across metrics.
 The further we get from the right isosceles triangle, the farther the metrics get from the values quantum ergodicity would predict.
 This is not enough evidence to suggest that these averages converge to a value other than what would be expected if the domain was ergodic, but it does heavily suggest that convergence is at least slower the farther away from isosceles the triangle is.